 annalise fonza, Ph.D.

-Since the late 1990s, annalise (small case is intentional) has devoted herself to teaching, writing and community development.
+Since the late 1990s, annalise (small case is intentional) has devoted herself to teaching, writing, and community development.
 She is a skilled analyst and a critical thinker, particularly as it pertains to the redevelopment and development of predominantly black neighborhoods and communities.
-She is a Ph.D. graduate of the University of Massachusetts Amherst, and she is proud to have successfully earned three separate master’s degrees, with honors.
+She is a Ph.D. graduate of the University of Massachusetts Amherst, and she is proud to have successfully earned three separate master’s degrees, with honors and awards, and she completed her Doctorate of Philosophy in regional planning and graduated summa cum laude.

-Dr. Fonza is a firm believer that a thriving regional economy is dependent upon an educated, literate, and sustainable workforce.
-She has designed and developed curricula in urban studies and urban planning.
-She was the first Scholar-in-Residence at the Center for Neighborhoods, an initiative of the University of Missouri Kansas City, Department of Architecture, Urban Planning + Design.
-She is certified by the Missouri Department of Elementary and Secondary Education (DESE) as a substitute teacher, and she has assisted hundreds of adult learners attain the HiSET, an educational certificate that is similar to the GED.
+Dr. Fonza is often in the position to teach and mentor adult learners, and she is a firm believer that a thriving regional economy is dependent upon an educated, literate, and sustainable workforce.
+She has designed and developed curricula in religion/theology, developmental writing, public administration, urban studies, and urban planning for more than two decades; she is an officer in the Greater Kansas City chapter of Blacks In Government Inc.; she was the first Scholar-in-Residence at the Center for Neighborhoods, an initiative of the University of Missouri Kansas City, Department of Architecture, Urban Planning + Design (AUPD); she is certified by the Missouri Department of Elementary and Secondary Education (DESE) as a substitute teacher, and she has assisted literally hundreds of adult learners to attain the HiSET, an educational certificate that is parallel to the G.E.D.
 She is both agile and experienced when it comes to community development and engagement.
+Proudly, she produced and programmed her own radio program primarily featuring black women jazz vocalists and writers, for several years in the area in Massachusetts known geographically as “The Pioneer Valley.”
+Last but certainly not least, Dr. Fonza is a member of Delta Sigma Theta Sorority, Inc. (’87 Sigma Chapter), and she holds the title of being the very first Miss Clark Atlanta University (1989-1990).

 For inquiries or to invite Dr. Fonza to speak, please leave a comment here, or message her on Facebook @ http://www.facebook.com/Dr.Fonza.
 To donate to her writing and her work, please feel free to use the PayPal link on this site.

-Thank you so very much for taking the time to visit her blogsite!
+Thank you for taking the time to visit her blogsite!

 Photo Credit: Harold D. Smith, Jr. of Kansas City, Kansas

 Disclaimer: Please note that nothing that is written on any blog or publication here is meant to be taken or used as medical, psychiatric, or professional advice.
 These blogs are the opinions of annalise fonza who does not possess a doctorate in medicine or psychiatry.
-If you are in need of professional help, please seek a counselor or the appropriate professional for assistance.
+If you are in need of professional or medical attention, please seek a therapist, psychiatrist, counselor, or someone who can offer the appropriate assistance.

 Best of the world to you,